hobbyquaker/node-red-contrib-polymer/README.md

 ## Usage

-There are some checks and convinience things missing until now, so you need to make sure that you create a Site Node, a Page Node and a Group Node.
+There are some validations, checks and convenience things missing until now, so you need to make sure that you create a Site Node, a Page Node and a Group Node.
 The Group needs to have the Page as parent, the Page needs to have the Site as parent.
-Then you can add an element with the Group as parent.
+Then you can add elements with the Group as parent.

 ### Adding and removing classes via msg